vazhka-dolya/slavicclamp/README.md

 - - I may not respond to any issues since again, I made this just for myself and I am content with what I have already.

 # Credits
-- Some person on Stack Overflow — code for actually compressing the video
+- Some person on Stack Overflow – code for actually compressing the video.
-- FFmpeg — used for compression
+- FFmpeg – used for compression.
-- SMO14O7 — came up with the name for this program
+- SMO14O7 – came up with the name for this program.